sjentsch/lsjDocs/Ch17/Ch17_Epilogue_3.rst

    most prominent of which is logistic regression.

--  **The General Linear Model (GLM).** The GLM is actually a family of models that includes logistic regression, linear regression, (some) nonlinear regression, ANOVA and many others.
-The basic idea in the GLM is essentially the same idea that underpins linear models, but it allows for the idea that your data might not be normally distributed, and allows for nonlinear relationships between predictors and outcomes.
+-  **The General Linear Model (GLM).** The GLM is actually a family of models that includes logistic regression, linear regression, (some) non-linear regression, ANOVA and many others.
+The basic idea in the GLM is essentially the same idea that underpins linear models, but it allows for the idea that your data might not be normally distributed, and allows for non-linear relationships between predictors and outcomes.
 There are a lot of very handy analyses that you can run that fall within the GLM, so it is a very useful thing to know about.